 - Behavioral Analytics – the paths that visitors take and how they interact with each page are critical data to understand how your site can be optimized for increased engagement and conversion.
 Too many folks just design a pretty site and forget that it’s actually a gateway to doing business.
 There’s a ton of usability science and experience that can be applied to increase the value of your site to your business.

-- Business Intelligence – or BI analytics centralize all aspects of your organizations performance, from marketing to operations and accounting, for senior leadership to monitor a company’s behavior.
-BI is central to medium, large and enterprise organizations’ performance monitoring and planning.
+- Business Intelligence – or BI analytics centralizes all aspects of your organization’s performance, from marketing to operations and accounting, for senior leadership to monitor a company’s behavior.
+BI is central to medium, large, and enterprise organizations’ performance monitoring and planning.

 - Customer Lifecycle Analytics – understanding the stages of your customer is essential to increasing customer retention, driving up customer value, and then profiling future leads against the most successful engagements you have.
 Few platforms measure the stages as well as our marketing automation sponsors at Right On Interactive, be sure to get a demo of their system.